 When she put it on the table, she apologized to us, explained her reasoning, and said she hoped we wouldn’t mind too much.
 After one bite each, we all proclaimed that we NEVER wanted turkey the old way again!
 It was not only nice and hot, but moist and so yummy!

-So now, every Thanksgiving and Christmas, my mom bakes the turkey whenever she feels like it, usually the day before, takes her time carving and deboning it, and then we have this casserole for our feast together.
+So now, every Thanksgiving, my mom bakes the turkey whenever she feels like it, usually the day before, takes her time carving and deboning it, and then we have this casserole for our feast together.
 It’s so nice that she’s not running back and forth to the kitchen anymore and is able to just sit and enjoy our family and our guests and a piping-hot meal!

 When I started my own family and began celebrating holidays with other expats living abroad, this casserole was the thing I missed the most!
 So I called mom, got her recipe and set out to adapt it to my context – one in which there were no cans of cream of chicken soup, no sour cream to be had, no stuffing mixes, and turkey was a rarity.
 Daddynificent and I quickly found that this casserole was the best way to make chicken feel like holiday food!
 In this casserole full of Thanksgiving flavors, we usually forget it’s not turkey!